neo-project/docs/docs/en-us/reference/rpc/latest-version/api/getpeers.md

 Response Description:

-- Unconnected: A node that is not currently connected.
+- Unconnected: Nodes that are not currently connected.

 - Bad: Nodes that are no longer connected.

-- Connected: the node to which you are currently connected.
+- Connected: Nodes to which you are currently connected.